-Tasks such as generating a weekly status report for stakeholders can be done by clicking on a button in many applications that will produce a project dashboard.
+Tasks such as generating a weekly status report for stakeholders can be done by clicking on a button in many applications that will produce a project dashboard (learn how to set one up here).
 It can be shared very easily and quickly with stakeholders too.
 This saves time from having to update a report template manually and having to maintain an email distribution list.

 What Are Some Specific Examples Of Project Management Software?